OfficeDev/office-js-docs-pr/docs/develop/localization.md

 1. In **Solution Explorer**, expand **WorldReadyAddIn**, **WorldReadyAddInManifest**, and then choose **WorldReadyAddIn.xml**.

-2. In WorldReadyAddInManifest.xml, replace the [DisplayName] and [Description] elements with the following block of code:
+2. In WorldReadyAddInManifest.xml, replace the [DisplayName] and [Description] elements with the following block of code.

     > [!NOTE]
     > You can replace the Spanish language localized strings used in this example for the [DisplayName] and [Description] elements with the localized strings for any other language.